Skillz4Killz/gapi/README.md

 > The name is gapi but silly google took that name so on npm we use gupi

-## This lib is not being built to be used!
-It is an experiment for me to learn and grow as a developer.

 # Design Goals

 - Best Scalability!